All pages and materials herein © Henfield Shed 2017-

 Please explore the rest of our website by using the buttons at the top of each page.

-Our current Trustees are Neville De Moraes, Pete Gumbrell, Tim Perrin and Peter Tiplady.
+Our current Trustees are Neville De Moraes, Pete Gumbrell, Tim Perrin, Peter Tiplady and Bryan Shelden.

 Please feel free to contact any of us should you have any queries or questions about The Henfield Shed.

 Alongside the creation of the numerous Bug and Bird boxes we are now using every inch of space in the Shed to make a variety of items ranging from Cat ladders & Shelves, to Hedgehog houses, Flute stands, Owl boxes, Cheese boards, a tombola and a Christmas star and Manger for the Free Church.
 All of these pieces of work have generated donations for us from the local community.